IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 • Calcium channel blockers — Diltiazem (Cardizem) and verapamil (Verelan)

-Corticosteroids are synthetic or laboratory-made hormones that help prevent your immune system from attacking your kidneys.
+Steroids are synthetic or laboratory-made hormones that help prevent your immune system from attacking your kidneys.
 It’s important to note that corticosteroids aren’t the same as steroid drugs used by bodybuilders and athletes.

 • High blood pressure